kirkofypsi/7DWorkProblemModel/dimensions/business_performance.md

 * *need to improve recruitment*

 ### UNDERSTAFFING
-> Organization is perceived as understaffed.
-There is simply too few staff for the workload.
-This might be a consequence of high employee turnover or cost-cutting measures taken by the leadership.
+> Employees perceive organization as insufficiently staffed to handle workload which may result from high employee turnover or cost-cutting measures.

 __Exemplary statements reported by employees:__